This spot in Macon is no field of dreams

 Workers were clearing out a notorious area known as “The Field” at the corner of Pio Nono and Moseley avenues.
 Bibb County Sheriff David Davis said it has long been a gathering place for people to drink, do drugs and engage in other nefarious criminal activity.
 The lot is heavily littered with bottles, beer cans and other junk, but all of that was getting scooped into a large trash container Monday.

-“It has been a have and, as someone said, a hive of hoodlums for quite awhile,” Davis said.
+“It has been a haven and, as someone said, a hive of hoodlums for quite awhile,” Davis said.

-With the cleanup of trees and brush, he said, neighbors and law enforcement will have clear lines of site on the property to spot illegal activity.
+With the cleanup of trees and brush, he said, neighbors and law enforcement will have clear lines of sight on the property to spot illegal activity.

 Digital Access For Only $0.99